PolarGoose/BluetoothDevicePairing/README.md

 ```
 BluetoothDevicePairing.exe pair-by-name --name "Device name" --type BluetoothLE --pin 1234
 ```
-* Pair a device using its Mac and pin code:
+* Pair a device using its MAC and pin code:
 ```
 BluetoothDevicePairing.exe pair-by-mac --mac 12:34:56:78:9A:BC --type Bluetooth --pin 1234
 ```
-* Unpair a device using its Mac address:
+* Unpair a device using its MAC address:
 ```
 BluetoothDevicePairing.exe unpair-by-mac --mac 12:34:56:78:9A:BC --type Bluetooth
 ```